 If the non-custodial parent resides in the Middle East, where none of the countries except for Israel accept or have signed onto the Hague Convention for the protection against childhood abduction, the custodial parent may want to seek help from a lawyer who specifically practices in the area of international custody and visitation.
 Crafting an order specifically anticipating and addressing the difficulties that could result from an abduction of children visiting a parent in a country not covered by the Hague Convention can help alleviate some concerns.

-In the United States, authority regarding custody, visitation, child support, spousal support and property division is governed on a state-by-state basis.
+In the United States, authority regarding child custody and visitation, child support, spousal support and property division is governed on a state-by-state basis.
 The federal government has mandated that each state legislate a child-support program and method of ordering child support.
 However, that creation and the decision about how their system will be designed and operated is left to the states.
 Surprisingly, marital dissolution or divorce laws do not differ much state to state.
 The basic principle of best interests of the child are routinely followed by every state, regardless of the specific language of each of their laws and their procedural code provisions.

 Fighting a custody battle across state lines in the final analysis is no different than fighting a battle from the United States to Europe or an Asian country or South America.
 Children’s needs do not account for state or international boundaries.
 They only want to be able to have contact with both parents on a basis that makes them feel connected with the two people they care about most.
 Regardless, ensuring that the children have equal access and contact with each parent is ultimately what is in the children’s best interests.
 It should be the goal of both parents and their counsel to see that this happens.
 Our children truly are the future of our world.
 Ensuring that they receive the best possible home life and contact with both parents is the best way we have to ensure that our children will grow up to be kind, caring, thoughtful individuals who will shepherd the future.

 Hollie A. Lemkin is an Orange County, California family lawyer who handles international child-custody disputes.
 Her practice also includes all other aspects of marital dissolution, including spousal and child support, parenting plans, post-judgment modifications, and move-aways/relocation challenges; paternity; domestic violence; and same-sex marriage issues.
 She has earned the Certified Family Law Specialist (CFLS) designation, the highest level of legal competence in her field that the State Bar of California confers.
 Lemkin’s background as a corporate business executive taught her the skills necessary to negotiate exemplary marital settlements for her clients.
-For more information, go to Law Offices of Hollie A. Lemkin.
+For more information, contact our office today or go to Law Offices of Hollie A. Lemkin.